kentcdodds/es6-workshop/README.md

 sure you're in "only changed" mode by clicking the `o` key.
 There should not be any tests run at this point.
 Your job is to go into each test file in `exercises` and make the tests pass.
 As you make changes, jest will run the file's tests.
 Once you have written the required ES6 code, the tests will pass, and you can move on.

+Also, during watch mode you can press the `p` key to filter for only the test file you want to run.
+You can even press the `t` key to filter for only the tests you want to run (by their test name).
+Note, that for these to work, you need to run all the tests first.
+Hit the `a` key to do that.

 **Note:** You may prefer to run the `test:changed` script which will run the tests only once.
 This will allow you to avoid the "learning crutch" of immediate feedback that you get from the watch mode.
 But it's up to you!